component/sketch/Readme.md

 ### Sketch#clear()

-  Clear the paths and re-draw.
+  Clear the objects and re-draw.

 ### Sketch#reset()